 - Use one of the three electronic signature options explained below.

 - Submit the application through the HITM online portal.

-The application deadline to start an HITM project in Spring 2022 is Friday, November 19, at 4:30 PM Eastern.
-All students planning to begin their HITM project in Spring 2022 must submit their application through the HITM online portal.
+The deadline to apply to begin an Honors in the Major project in Summer or Fall 2022 has passed.
+All students planning to begin their HITM project in Spring 2023 will submit their application through the HITM online portal starting in Fall 2022.
 Hard copies of the application will not be accepted.
 Only after students have been approved to begin the Honors in the Major Program can they register for the required HITM credits.

 ELECTRONIC SIGNATURE OPTIONS

 You must secure all signatures on one form.
 Do not submit three different PDF files, each with one signature.
 Also, because of how the online portal reads e-signed PDFs, you should "print" the e-signed and completed application as a new PDF before submitting so that all signatures will remain visible once you have uploaded to the online portal.

 - HelloSign - An e-signature platform with a free option to receive three signatures per month, or a free trial to receive unlimited signatures.
 Please note that if you opt for the free trial, you should choose the monthly option ($15/month) instead of the annual option ($180/year) in the event the trial ends and you are charged.